MeroVinggen/Godot-ProjectileOnCurve2DPlugin/README.md

 ## Requirements

-- Godot 4.2 or higher
+- Godot 4.0 or higher

+> [!IMPORTANT]
+> This project uses Godot 4.4.1.
+You can edit it with Godot 4.2+, but the addon works from 4.0+

 ## Installation